Despire/cryptopals/README.md

 Cryptopals solution in Rust.

 <b>Used as a exercise to familiarize myself with rust, meaning the code is garbage</b>
+(with some solutions I was inspired by a lot of googling and https://github.com/ricpacca/cryptopals)

 [Set1](https://cryptopals.com/sets/1)
 ------------------